-Christian Brito focuses his practice primarily on the transfer of structured settlement payment rights in jurisdictions throughout the United States, with a specific focus in specialized and client-focused commutation of payments.
+Christian Brito focuses his practice primarily on the transfer of structured settlement payment rights in jurisdictions throughout the United States, with a specific focus in client-focused commutation of payments.
 Chris represents insurance and annuity companies as the owners or issuers of annuities in cases where factoring companies purchase structured settlement annuity payment rights, and has resolved disputes and litigated matters arising out of the transfer of structured settlement payments rights.

 Chris also advises clients in the financial services industry in regulatory and compliance matters, including issues relating to statutes of limitations of debts, collectability, expired judgments, and Fair Debt Collection Practices Act compliance.
 Chris is a member of the National Creditors Bar Association and writes periodically on creditors’ issues, including compliance with regulations issued by the Consumer Financial Protection Bureau and the Federal Trade Commission.